fossabot/trader.python/README.md

 #trader.python customized by genBTC
 (trades on Mt.
-Gox, Bitfloor,BTC-E & Bitstamp). (hard coded for USD)
+Gox, Bitfloor,BTC-E & Bitstamp).(Bitfloor has shut down) (hard coded for USD)

+Please read this README, don't skim it.
 Most instructions are included in the source code(as docstrings) or by typing "help command" .
 Python Instructions (and Windows instructions) are located at the bottom of this README
+Another project of mine: GoxGUI: https://github.com/genbtc/goxgui

 ------------------------------------------
 ## Includes frameworks (libs) for Mt.Gox, Bitfloor, BTC-E, Bitstamp
+## Individual clients for each exchange (not possible for universal client at this time)
 ## All scripts located in bin\
 ## API Framework located in lib\
 ## Simple Example files in example\